googlearchive/core-doc-viewer/README.md

-paper-doc-viewer
+core-doc-viewer
 ================

-See the [component page](http://polymer.github.io/paper-doc-viewer) for more information.
+See the [component page](http://polymer.github.io/core-doc-viewer) for more information.